 This horse whispering approach was completely opposite to the traditional training of forcing and bossing I had learned.
 I was finally able to confirm what I suspected – that the bad behavior was not the horse’s fault, it was my training techniques.
 I watched the horse whisperer take people’s seemingly crazy horses and totally transform them into calm, happy horses within about 15 minutes of working with them!
 There was NO force involved, just a new communication, understanding and respect for the horse.
 He allowed the horse to be free, while he ensured it respected his space and he respected its space.
 Suddenly the horse was a willing partner, eager to follow him anywhere!
 WOW!

-It was obvious the “crazy” horses were being negatively affected by well meaning people who loved their horses but who were also clueless of what the horses really needed!
+It was obvious that the “crazy” horses were being negatively affected by well meaning people who loved their horses but who were also clueless of what the horses really needed!
 AND…yes, I was one of them!
 Gasp!

 The good news was that I could change me, to help him!
 I immediately went to work studying a new way of interacting with my horse.
 I learned that horses are extremely sensitive and very reactive to any perceived pressure.
 They also play dominance games with their trainers to frustrate and manipulate to get their way.
 I had an “aha” moment when I realized addicts react the same way!
 And just like traditional trainers with their horses, traditional families are unknowingly contributing to their addict’s seemingly bad behavior by applying constant pressure to force them to change!